 Difficulty Level - Advanced

 This tour's riding is mostly level, with approximately 70% bike path and 30% road riding on the shoulder of HWY 1.
 Traffic noise on the road shoulder sections can be unnerving for some riders.
 There are 42 bridges and some of them are long.
 Most of them have a wide shoulder and some are separate bike bridges.
 The longest of all is the 7 Mile Bridge.
 Riders need to have good bike handling skills and be able to tolerate road riding for parts of this tour, or they can ride in our van for the sections that feature road riding, for example, the 7 Mile Bridge.
+Windy conditions are often encountered in the Keys.
 We categorize this tour as advanced due to the amount of road shoulder riding, particularly the bridges.

 Meet in Key Largo for our introductory meeting and dinner.
 We’re in the islands now, with nearby tiki bars and restaurants.
 Let’s get this party started!

 27 miles – We bike from our hotel to John Pennekamp State Park and begin the day with a glass bottom boat trip out to view the park’s coral reefs (included).
-Next we bike from the park to amazing throw-back resort in Islamorada.
-Might want to get up and watch the sunrise over the water.
+Next we bike from the park to our lodging in Islamorada.
+You'll want to try to watch the sunrise over the water.

 29 miles – We ride from Islamorada to Marathon.
 Along the way you may choose to visit the Dolphin Research Center (optional and not included).
 Today’s ride includes riding some bridges over the fantastic turquoise waters of the Keys.
 Dinner tonight is at a nearby restaurant.
 A conga line formed last year after dinner – just something to consider!